MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-channel.md

 [!INCLUDE[pva-rebrand](../../includes/cc-pva-rebrand.md)]

 > [!NOTE]
-> You can use the [enhanced voice capabilities](/microsoft-copilot-studio/voice-overview) of the Copilot Studio bots by upgrading your voice stack.
+> You can use the [enhanced voice capabilities](/microsoft-copilot-studio/voice-overview) of the Copilot Studio bots by upgrading your voice workstreams.
 See: [Migrate to enhanced voice channel](migrate-voice-stack.md).
 The enhanced voice experience is available out of the box for new customers.

 [!INCLUDE[cc-trial-sign-up](../../includes/cc-trial-sign-up.md)]